eiselekd/vhdl2js/README.md

 # vhdl2js

-Convert VHDL to Javascript and execute evaluation stage.
+Convert VHDL to Javascript and execute elaboration stage.

 vhdl2js is a runtime for VHDL code translated to javascript.
 It implements the elaboration stage of VHDL, generating a instance hirarchy tree